biocypher/biocypher/docs/output/csv.md

 # CSV

-When setting the `dbms` parameter in the `biocypher_config.yaml` to `csv`, the BioCypher Knowledge Graph is written to CSV files.
+When setting the `dbms` parameter in the `biocypher_config.yaml` to `csv`, the BioCypher Knowledge Graph is created in CSV format.

 ## CSV settings